Bobby Witt Jr. Player Props: Royals vs. Rays

-The Kansas City Royals, including Bobby Witt Jr. (.324 batting average in his past 10 games), battle starter Shane McClanahan and the Tampa Bay Rays at Tropicana Field, Thursday at 6:40 PM ET.
+On Friday, Bobby Witt Jr. (.486 slugging percentage in past 10 games, including two home runs) and the Kansas City Royals face the Tampa Bay Rays, whose starting pitcher will be Zach Eflin.
+First pitch is at 6:40 PM ET.

-He had a one-hit showing in his last game (1-for-4) against the Tigers.
+He had a hitless performance in his previous game (0-for-4) against the Rays.

 Bobby Witt Jr. Game Info & Props vs. the Rays